kocality/celestia-light/README.md

 * [Docs](https://docs.celestia.org/)
 * [Github](https://github.com/celestiaorg)

 #### This script allows you to set up and run a `Celestia Light` Node with a single command.

-#### The script automatically does the necessary setup, setup the Light node and runs it inside the screen
+Script automatically does the necessary setup, setup the Light node and runs it inside the screen.

 ## System Requirements